Strategic Silence

 Choosing not to respond

-Strategic silence during temptation is a specific application of the broader practice of controlling speech.
-When a destructive pattern is active — when anger, comparison, or restlessness is running hot — the tradition counsels deliberate, temporary silence rather than attempting to reason, argue, or process in the moment.
+When a destructive pattern is running hot — when anger, comparison, or restlessness is active — the tradition counsels deliberate, temporary silence rather than attempting to reason, argue, or process in the moment.

 For Lay Practitioners